Are you looking into binge eating disorder treatment?

 The truth is that dieting and most weight loss attempts as measured in the United States:

-- May be the cause of being at war with food and having no peace of mind
+- The cause of being at war with food and having no peace of mind

 For many people dieting and purposeful weight loss simply hasn’t worked.